 - Now we have sorted our data from largest to smallest in terms of sales in our pivot table.

 Things to Remember

 - Sorting depends on the data.
-This means if the data is numerical it can be sorted to Highest to smallest or vice versa or if the data is in string format it will be sorted in A to Z or Z to A.
+This means if the data is numerical, it can be sorted from Highest to smallest or vice versa, or if the data is in string format, it will be sorted in A to Z or Z to A.

 This has been a guide to Excel Pivot Table Sort.
 Here we discuss how to sort pivot table data values in excel along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –